Search

 Equal to your first mortgage rate

-Income Limits Same as Minnesota Housing first mortgage Contact a participating lender Contact a participating lender
+Income Limits Same as Minnesota Housing first mortgage loan program Contact a participating lender Contact a participating lender

-* Interest-free deferred balloon loan must be fully repaid in a lump sum at the end of the mortgage term, or when the borrower moves, the property is sold or refinanced (unless refinancing with our Step Up program) or the first mortgage is paid off.
+** Interest-free deferred balloon loan must be fully repaid in a lump sum at the end of the mortgage term, or if the borrower moves, the property is sold or refinanced (unless refinancing with our Step Up program) or the first mortgage is paid off before the term of the loan.

 Next Steps to Get a Minnesota Housing Loan